Request a Program

 Duration: 45-60 minutes | Participant max: 30 (If your group size is larger than 30, ask about options for accommodating larger groups.)

-An interactive trivia game that covers a wide range of topics related to SHARPP's work and mission.
+An interactive trivia game that covers a wide range of topics related to The SHARPP Center's work and mission.
 Participants will learn about important vocabulary, statistics, and concepts related to interpersonal violence, as well as key information about campus resources.
 This program is highly customizable and can be altered to include categories and questions that are relevant to specific topics, populations, and needs.
 SHARPP Jeopardy! is informal yet informative and a great option if you are looking for a non-lecture-based program.

 Lobby Programs